yasyx/datax-job-runner/README.md

  - Create writer database struct by dump file
  - Register tables of database to Ansible playbook
  - Generate reader.json、writer.json、job.json
- - Run jobs by alibaba datax to sync data from one to another
+ - Run jobs by alibaba DataX to sync data from one to another

 Features
  - Docker